 Corey Allen 6-2 Sr Ypsilanti: While Ypsi’s new guard, Belleville transfer Mike Bruce, has the flashier first step, Allen is more of a bottom line guy.
 Can shoot it but also can cobble together a 20-point line using his strength to get into the paint and onto the line.
+Gets a recruiting bump coming from strong high school program.
 Produces enough to keep MAC and Horizon schools on him.

 Matt Beachler 6-3 Jr Lowell: Lived up to his shooter’s rep with Oakland coach Greg Kampe watching, with a six three-pointer game.
 Beachler has an Oakland offer, along with CMU, Northern Illinois, Toledo and VCU

 Braden Burke 6-10 Sr Stevensville Lakeshore: He may have had a wake-up call, and played with direction and focus for Lakeshore.
 Took no mercy matched up against normal sized high school posts, burying and finishing over them; used his length over them in pursuit of rebounds.
 Burke has the hands and feet coaches’ covet in their bigs.
 The key is getting them in synergy with his heart and head.